 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

-The mission of the USC Aiken Student Health Center (SHC) is to provide assessment, treatment, and/or referral for common health issues experienced by the USC Aiken student community.
+The mission of the UofSC Aiken Student Health Center (SHC) is to provide assessment, treatment, and/or referral for common health issues experienced by the UofSC Aiken student community.

 A truly safe campus can be achieved only through the cooperation of all students, faculty, and staff.
 There are many people contributing to the safety and security of the campus.
 The majority of crimes on campus are crimes of opportunity.
 The willingness of students, faculty, and staff to secure their property and to report suspicious activity is essential to the prevention of thefts and other crimes.

 The Wellness Center seeks to provide safe, well-equipped facilities and trained, caring staff to the campus and Aiken Community.
 Located in the lower level of Business and Education Building, the Center is open seven days a week, housing a cardiovascular and strength training area, an aerobics room, an exercise testing laboratory, an educational room and locker room facilities.